How a town drowned overnight

 Bit context about Rungholt and the area

 Salt was a scarce and valuable commodity those days.
 Every human needs salt, of course.
 But it is also an ingredient to conserve food.
 Pickling food with salt as a method of conservation existed in the Mediterranean for much longer.
 The Egyptians and the Romans used it.
 It were the Basks who introduced pickling in northern Europe around the turn of the first millennium.
 The sea-people the Basks had made the fish (cod) trade into an international market, where-as the more northern peoples only dried cod.
 Salted cod is longer preservable than dried cod.
-And the possibility to conserve food longer not only meant better possibilities to secure food during all seasons of the year, but it also brought advancements in exploring the world via the seas.
+And, the possibility to conserve food longer not only meant better possibilities to secure food during all seasons of the year, but it also brought advancements in exploring the world via the seas.
 The world became bigger.
 So, the North-Frisians flourished exceptional well by the sea and the salt trade.

-For a while.
+For a while…

 Climate change and exploitation

 On 14 January 1362 a very destructive hurricane hit northern Europe.
-It first hit the British isles and left a trace of destruction there.
-Then this Vandal wandered over the North Sea to hit North Frisia at the coast of northern Germany near Denmark on 16 January.
+It first hit the British isles, and left a trace of destruction there.
+Then this Vandal wandered over the North Sea to hit Nordfriesland on 16 January.
 Coinciding with high tide, it caused enormous flood waves all along the Wadden Sea coast.
-An area stretching from what is today the island of Texel in the Netherlands all the way along the northwestern coast of Germany to the island of Fanø in Denmark.
-The flood is called the 'Second Saint Marcellus’ Flood' and it took besides enormous chunks of fertile land and cattle, tens of thousands of human lives.
-The storm hit the town of Rungholt at 17:00 hours and two hours later the flood reached its height.
-It had submerged dykes and terps.
+An area stretching from the island of Texel in the Netherlands all the way along the northwestern coast of Germany to the island of Fanø in Denmark.
+The flood was the Second Saint Marcellus’ flood, and it took besides enormous chunks of fertile land and cattle, tens of thousands of human lives.
+The storm hit the town of Rungholt at 17:00 hours, and two hours later the flood reached its height.
+It had submerged dikes and terps.
 Read also our blog post Half a million deaths.
 A forgotten North Sea disaster…

 Documentary 'Atlantis der Nordsee'